Skip to content

 http.proxy.whitelistComma separated list of hostnames to proxy if the blacklist is used (wildcard expressions can be used).

-The http.proxy and https.proxy modules can be scripted using javascript files that must declare at least one of the following functions:
+The http.proxy and https.proxy modules can be scripted using JavaScript files.
+These files must declare at least one of the following functions:

 // called when the script is loaded